Enter your systolic blood pressure and diastolic blood pressure into the calculator to determine your pulse pressure.

 Pulse Pressure Definition

-A pulse pressure is defined as the difference between systolic and diastolic blood pressures.
+Pulse pressure is defined as the difference between systolic and diastolic blood pressures.

 Pulse Pressure Example